AAHD ISSUE BRIEFS

 The American Association on Health and Disability (AAHD) calls on Women with Disabilities to Schedule their Clinical Breast Exams and Mammograms during Breast Cancer Awareness Month

-Rockville, MD October 12, 2021– The American Association on Health and Disability (AAHD) in Rockville, MD is urging women with disabilities to ask themselves when is the last time they were screened for breast cancer.
+Rockville, MD October 27, 2022– The American Association on Health and Disability (AAHD) is urging women with disabilities to ask themselves when is the last time they were screened for breast cancer.
 Breast cancer is a major public health concern for all women, and women with disabilities often face accessibility challenges related to physical, cultural and attitudinal barriers when seeking breast health care.

-In recognition of Breast Cancer Awareness Month, AAHD is releasing two issue briefs focusing on women’s health, including “Mammogram Recommendations for Older Women” and “Inconsistencies in Mammogram Recommendations by Health Organizations.”
+In recognition of Breast Cancer Awareness Month, AAHD is highlighting two issue briefs focusing on women’s health, including “Mammogram Recommendations for Older Women” and “Inconsistencies in Mammogram Recommendations by Health Organizations.”

 The American Association on Health and Disability (AAHD) is a national 501(c)3 located in Rockville, MD.
 AAHD is dedicated to ensuring health equity, inclusion and accessibility for persons with disabilities through policy, research, education and dissemination.
 To learn more about AAHD, please visit www.aahd.us